chunkailam0124/jkl/index.md

 I am a undergraudate student at BNU-HKBU UIC (known as the Mainland Campus of HKBU), major in Data Science, Dept. of Statistics and Data Science.
 ## Research Interests

-- **Image Processing:** Medical Image Recognition, AI4Science, Deep Learning with Biomedical Science
+- **Image Processing:** Medical Image Recognition, AI4Science, Remote Sensing
-- **Opreation Research:** Optimization, Interligent Transfortation, Logistics, Geo-informatics
+- **Opreation Research:** Optimization, Interligent Transfortation, Geo-informatics with Climate, Logistics

 I am seeking for **MPhil-PhD position for 2026 Fall**,  If you are interested and would like to give me an interview, please contact me by email~